 On a daily basis, teachers evaluate their lessons and consider whether individual children are making the expected progress within the lessons.
-Children are assessed each term and their attainment and progress is tracked by the class teacher and by the headteacher.
+Children are assessed each term and their attainment and progress is tracked by the class teacher, headteacher and when possible the SENDCo too.
 If the class teacher has any concerns about a child's attainment or progress, he/she would make contact with the child's parents to discuss the best way to support the child.
 Should concerns continue, the class teacher will discuss these with the SENDCO and agree the best way forward.